leo-burnett/folio/source/content/Categories/Projects/Digital Justice/Portland Police Drone/Talking Points.md

 ## What's Happening

-The Portland Police are looking for approval to buy a drone from the company Axon (see more [[source/docs/Draft/Reading|reading]] on Axon here.)
+The Portland Police are looking for approval to buy a drone from the company Axon (see more [[source/content/Categories/Projects/Digital Justice/Portland Police Drone/Reading|reading]] on Axon here.)

 This approval comes as a growing number of police and sheriff's departments in Maine are purchasing new, AI-enabled surveillance tools.
 Just in the last year alone, eleven **new** agencies in Maine have started using drones.